Intelligent Medical Diagnostics – How Artificial Intelligence and Machine Learning Improve Disease Detection Rates

 Image analysis in radiology and histopathology

 Can you imagine deep learning algorithms able to identify skin cancer with the same accuracy as a dermatologist?
 Well, Stanford’s computer scientists have actually created an AI-powered algorithm trained to visually diagnose potential signs of cancer by analyzing nearly 130,000 skin disease images that are already in the database.
+Diagnostic lab software enhances overall patient care by automating processes and centralizing data management.
 And its performance is outstanding – it is as precise as a real, human doctor.
 This could be a lifesaving option for patients who live far away from any healthcare centers.
 Getting a diagnosis through a smartphone app may change the quality of their lives.

 Similarly, a research team from Harvard Medical School has also developed AI methods of interpreting histopathology images which, in the long run, are going to significantly improve the rate of accuracy for diagnoses and also reduce the number of errors.
-Andrew Beck (HMS associate professor of pathology) has stated that after combining the automated computational diagnostic method with a pathologist's analysis, the results were 99.5% accurate (compared with the 96% success rate of an actual doctor).
+Medical diagnostic software in hospitals aids doctors in delivering faster and more accurate diagnoses.
+Andrew Beck (HMS associate professor of pathology) has stated that after combining the automated computational diagnostic method with a pathologist’s analysis, the results were 99.5% accurate (compared with the 96% success rate of an actual doctor).
 This clearly shows that intelligent AI solutions will be a guiding force in treatment decisions in the years to come.

 Data interpretation from physiological monitors

 Convolutional Neural Networks (CNN) have been used in measuring the activity of both the brain and the heart.
+Effective communication in healthcare is crucial, and diagnostic lab software can enhance operational efficiency and accuracy of test results.
 For example, they were leveraged to discover epileptic patterns in EEG (electroencephalographic) recordings of brain activity.
 Scientists tested different ML methods on patients, and it turned out that for every single one of them, there was at least one technique that was able to predict 100% of the seizures about 60 minutes before the onset.
+Medical diagnosis software helps healthcare professionals efficiently gather and process large amounts of patient data.
 And even though AI-powered seizure warning methods are still in the testing phase, these results give high hopes for the future.

 Even though these CNN models have been around for the last 20 years, they have become popular over the past five years.
 They are also pretty complex, leveraged mainly for DL purposes.
 But long before the rise of DL there was also an older and much simpler alternative ML algorithm called SVM (support vector machine).
 Although it was a hot topic already in the 90s, it is still just as efficient today.
 For example, both CNN s and SVM s are used in research on analyzing and classifying ECG (electrocardiogram) data.
 This is essential in terms of improving the detection rate of heart disease – as most arrhythmia-related problems can be diagnosed by analysing ECG signals.
 The data classification accuracy rate is not yet as high as the rate of accuracy provided by humans, but the results so far suggest that we can expect some major upgrades in the nearest future.